Arizona State Parks and Trails standard or premium passes are no longer accepted at Boyce Thompson Arboretum.

 Nighttime temperatures drop into the 30s during winter months, and the coldest mornings can be surprisingly raw until the sun climbs high enough to warm the gardens and trails.
 If you live in the Phoenix area and want to see snow, watch the forecasts during December, January and February.
-If snow is predicted below 4,000 feet, you might just see a mantle of white crowning Picketpost Mountain, the former volcano which looms above the Arboretum.
+If snow is predicted below 4,000 feet, you might just see a mantle of white crowning Picketpost Mountain, the former volcano that looms above the Arboretum.

 And if you love that distinctive smell the Sonoran Desert has following a good rain, plan an afternoon visit in July or August during the summer rainy season.
 Afternoon “monsoon” rains release the fragrance of essential oils in the leaves of creosote bush and eucalyptus trees — a seasonal smell you’ll want to experience for yourself.
-Significant rainfall to the east in our neighboring town of Superior (like an inch or more from one quick thunderstorm) brings a rare sight when ephemeral streams such as Silver King Wash run bank-to-bank with a roiling torrent of stormwater.
+Significant rainfall to the east in our neighboring town of Superior (an inch or more from one quick thunderstorm) brings a rare sight when ephemeral streams such as Silver King Wash run bank-to-bank with a roiling torrent of stormwater.

 Below is a listing of average daily temperatures and monthly precipitation: